nordeim/Rails-Linux/Frameworks/prompt.md

 ---

-Please think deeper and think harder to deeply explore thoroughly and systematically to re-imagine all the needs of such Singapore SMB e-commerce site, then meticulously plan and then create a comprehensive `Project Requirements Document` in markdown format.
+Please think deeper and think harder to deeply explore thoroughly and systematically to re-imagine all the needs of such Singapore SMB e-commerce site, then meticulously plan and then create a detailed and comprehensive `Project Requirements Document` in markdown format.
 Review and validate your implementation plan before proceeding to execute it.

+---

+Awesome job on your meticulous review, analysis and planning!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Now, please meticulously plan and then create a comprehensive `Project Architecture Document` in markdown format.
+Again, create a detailed implementation plan for the PAD first, review and validate it before proceeding meticulously to execute it.